-7. Relationship Between the CAD Model and the BlueprintAll geometry and dimensioning will automatically default to the CAD model.
-If a print is also supplied, it is supporting information that a model cannot capture.
-Examples of this are GD&T callouts, tap sizes, inserts – helicoil, pem, etc., surface roughness requirements better than a standard Ra 125 micro-inches, and both general (tolerance block) or specific tolerances i.e. reamed hole size, press fit, etc. If there are any questions regarding when to apply the information, please contact us via email@example.com.
+A print is required for supporting information that a model cannot capture.
+Examples of this are GD&T callouts, tap sizes, inserts – Helicoil, pem, etc., surface roughness requirements better than a standard Ra 125 micro-inches, and both general (tolerance block) or specific tolerances i.e. reamed hole size, press-fit, etc. If there are any questions regarding when to apply the information, please contact us via firstname.lastname@example.org.

-General Guidance: If a CAD model only is supplied with the job then the tolerances listed below apply.
+If a CAD model only is supplied with the job, then the application-specific tolerances listed below apply.
 However, if a blueprint is provided, all tolerances of the print supersede the CAD model tolerancing.

-If a CAD model only is supplied, the following tolerances apply to surfaces:
+If only a CAD model is supplied, the following tolerances in the table below apply to surfaces: